-Gel manicures are one of our favorite nail luxuries, thanks to their shine, durability and, most importantly, longevity.
-It’s true that gel manis can last up to ten days or more, but we wanted to find out if there were any tricks out there that might help them last even longer.
-To find out what they know that we don’t, we tapped Evelyn Lim, Chief Educator at NYC-based nail salon Paintbox, for her insight on making gel-manicures last as long as humanly possible.
+Gel manicures have some serious benefits, thanks to their shine, durability and, most importantly, longevity.
+While most gel manis can last up to ten days, we know some people who can make them last even longer.
+To find out what they know that we don’t, we tapped Evelyn Lim, Chief Educator at NYC-based nail salon Paintbox, for her insight on making gel manicures last as long as humanly possible.
 Prepare to have your mind blown and your manicure stay put.

 It’s Actually All in the Nail Prep

 According to Lim, making your gel mani last is all about proper maintenance of your nails even before you hit the salon.
-“Never peel off your gels, as gentle removal is key,” she says, “and make sure to opt for a shape and length that works best with your natural nail and lifestyle.”
+"Never peel off your gels, as gentle removal is key," she says, "and make sure to opt for a shape and length that works best for your natural nail and lifestyle."
 That means the better you take care of your nails before your gel manicure, the longer it will stay.
-Use cuticle oil, like Essie Apricot Cuticle Oil on the daily to keep your nail bed hydrated, strong and flexible.
+Use a cuticle oil like the Essie Apricot Cuticle Oil daily to keep your nail bed hydrated, strong and flexible.

 Do Not Reach for Top Coat